gdarlene/LoRa-module-test/README.md

 # LoRa Module Test Project

-This project implements a two-way communication system using LoRa (Long Range) radio modules with Arduino.
+This project implements a two-way communication system using LoRa (Long Range communication protocol) radio modules with Arduino.
 It consists of two main components: a sender and a receiver, enabling long-range wireless communication.

 ## Project Overview